osteele/Arduino_SerialRecord/README.md

 This sketch repeatedly receives a record that contains a single value, and uses it to control the builtin LED.
 The value should be 0 or 1.

-This sketch pairs well with the SendSingleValue example from the [Processing SerialRecord] library.
+This sketch pairs well with the SendSingleValue example from the [SerialRecord library for Processing].

 You can also interact with this sketch from the Serial Monitor.
 Enter `0` or `1` into the text area at the top, and press "Send".
 Then enter `!e` to ask the